rjspencer/docs/theming.md

 class
 :	the class to assign to the `<a>` tag

-### SecureEmail
-Securely put a mailto: link in a theme

-address (*required*)
-:	the email address

-text
-:	the text inside the `<a>` tag *defaults to address*

-### LikeLink
-Add a link to like a specific item

-likeText
-:	the text to show when the item hasn't yet been liked by the viewer *defaults to "Like"*

-unlikeText
-:	the text to show when the item has been liked by the viewer *defaults to "Unlike"*

-class
-:	the class to give the `<a>` tag

-### RepostLink
-Add a link to repost a specific item

-repostText
-:	the text to show when the item hasn't yet been reposted by the viewer *defaults to "Repost"*

-unrepostText
-:	the text to show when the item has been reposted by the viewer *defaults to "Unrepost"*

-class
-:	the class to give the `<a>` tag

 # If Statements
 If statements will check if a certain statement is true, and if it is, add the code inside.
 We also support the use of `{if:Else}` delimiters that will add a different code block if false.
 For example: